 "Why aren't we studying the cosmos?"

 Later, about 1:30 am, I was walking back to Walsh and was arrested by the sight of the moon.
 It was sort of a hazy and humid night and it hung there, full and weirdly luminous, casting a bone colored glow under a curtain of cloud.
 I wondered how many people stop to look at the moon and consider the weirdness of its existence.
-We live on a planet in orbit that is just a small piece of an entire galaxy surrounded by and composed of literally countless masses of orbiting, floating stuff and we're not even phased (no pun intended) by the moon.
+We live on a planet in orbit, a small piece of an entire galaxy surrounded by and composed of literally countless masses of orbiting, floating stuff, and we're not even phased (no pun intended) by the moon.
 For a brief moment it made me very happy to remember there is so much that is larger than deadlines.
-It is inexplicably comforting to feel that our lives are small but wildly significant.